By Marika Sboros

 It revealed an incriminating email chain between HPCSA Dietetics Board head Prof Edelweiss Wentzel-Viljoen, Strydom and another ADSA dietitian, Maryke Gallagher.
 And it shows them communicating in the weeks before Noakes’s 2014 tweet.

-In one email, Wentzel-Viljoen calms the increasingly frantic dietitians.
+In another email, Wentzel-Viljoen attempts to calm the increasingly upset dietitians.
 She helpfully tells them that the HPCSA “has a plan for Noakes”.

-Like Dhai, Wentzel-Viljoen has never explained how she squares that with her own ethics.
+Like Dhai, Wentzel-Viljoen has never explained how she squares that with her own professional ethics as an HPCSA board member.
 Or her subsequent behaviour when she tried to get onto the panel hearing the charge against him.
-She only stood down after repeated requests from Pike.
+And why she only stood down after repeated requests to do so from Pike.

 Ethics delivery problem